vijaybioinfo/PBT_2023/README.md

 In order to evaluate anti-tumor immune response in pediatric brain tumors (PBT), we performed single-cell RNA sequencing (scRNA-seq) and paired single-cell TCR sequencing (scTCR-seq) of patient-derived brain tumor-infiltrating T cells to couple T cell molecular program with TCR repertoire and clonality.
 We generated single-cell transcriptomic profiles of FACS-sorted T cells isolated from brain tumors of 38 pediatric patients with varying diagnoses and histological grades, those being: Pilocytic astrocytoma, Ganglioglioma, Diffuse astrocytoma, Craniopharyngioma, Choroid plexus papilloma, High grade glioma, Medulloblastoma, Anaplastic ependymoma, Meningioma and Embryonal Tumor with Multilayered Rosettes.

-We proved that tumor-infiltrating lymphocytes (TILs) expressing checkpoint transcripts express effector molecules (PDCD1, LAG3), display cytotoxic functions, and are capable of proliferation.
+We proved that tumor-infiltrating lymphocytes (TILs) expressing checkpoint transcripts (PDCD1, LAG3), also express effector molecules (IFNG), display cytotoxic functions (GZMA, GZMB), and are capable of proliferation.
 Therefore we suggest that these cells might be a good target for immune checkpoint blockade (ICB) and promote their reinvigoration.

 In order to prove the importance of neoantigen-reactive T cell gene signatures in survival outcomes, we used whole tumor bulk RNA-seq from pediatric tumors and assessed the survival status of patients with high and low values for the gene signatures across time.

-We then compared proportions of CD4+ TREGs and CD4-CTLs among total CD4+ tumor-infiltrating lymphocytes from our pediatric cohort with what is observed in adult brain tumors (n=26) and showed the differences.
-Finally, we did scRNA-seq and scTCR-seq of patients (n=10) bearing NSCLC, to compare features of clonally expanded cells and TCR repertoire diversity with what we see in pediatric brain tumors.
+We then compared proportions of CD4+ TREGs and CD4-CTLs among total CD4+ tumor-infiltrating lymphocytes from our pediatric cohort with what is observed in adult brain tumors (n=26), which have been described as non-responsive upon ICB therapy, and showed the differences.
+Finally, we used scRNA-seq data of TILs from patients with baseline NSCLC (n=10) or from PDCD1-responsive patients with basal cell carcinoma (BCC; baseline tumors), to compare features of clonally expanded cells with what we see in pediatric brain tumors.

 This repository contains the data and scripts used to analyze the samples mentioned above.